RyanRTJJ/ryan-rtjj.github.io/_posts/2025-11-04-llm-arithmetic.md

 *Their W_E Fourier Coefficient Norms*

 In particular, these are the differences I note:
-1. The original paper's "inactive" `W_E` coefficient norms are very small
+1. The original paper's "inactive" `W_E` coefficient norms are very small (basically 0)
-2. The original paper's "active" `W_E` frequencies are very clean, whereas I only managed to produce 4 clean pairs in this run, with a few other frequencies being somewhat in-between in norm.
+2. The original paper's "active" `W_E` frequencies are very clear and clean, whereas I only managed to produce 4 clean pairs in this run, with a few other frequencies being somewhat in-between in norm.
 3. The frequencies that are "active" are different from the set of 5 that they cited in the paper.

+# 5.1.
+More Weight Decay Time = Cleaner, Fewer Circles

-My hunch for the first two points is that the **weight decay works over the training process to slowly pare away frequencies that the model can afford to do without**, and that I simply haven't allowed the model enough weight decay time to do that.
-This is somewhat supported by another run I did for only 5,000 epochs:
+My hunch for the first two points above is that the **weight decay works over the training process to slowly pare away frequencies that the model can afford to do without**, and that I simply haven't allowed the model enough weight decay time to do that.
+To support this claim, I did another training run with fewer (5,000) and more (20,000) epochs, below.
+As for point (3), that is not of any concern as the model doesn't have to learn any *specific set of frequencies*, so long as those frequencies are useful (what is "useful" will be explained all the way at the end, and it will make a lot of sense).

+## 5,000 Epochs

 <img src = "../../images/llm_arithmetic/W_E_fourier_coeffs_5k.png" alt="My W_E Fourier Coefficient Norms (5k epochs)" width="100%">
 *My W_E Fourier Coefficient Norms (5,000 epochs)*

-We can see here that with fewer epochs, I have even more "active" frequencies, that the model has ostensibly not "cleaned up."
-As for point (3), that is not of any concern as the model doesn't *have* to learn any specific set of frequencies, so long as those frequencies are useful (what is "useful" will be explained all the way at the end, and it will make a lot of sense).
+Notice I have even more "active" frequencies, that the model has ostensibly not "cleaned up."

-Just for good measure, let's try 20,000 epochs:
+## 20,000 epochs:

 <img src = "../../images/llm_arithmetic/achieving_0_loss_20k.png" alt="Training Metrics (20k)" width="100%">
 *Training Metrics (20,000 epochs)*